Skip to content

 Comfort in times of corona.
 Or the other way around?
 A top five disaster books.
 (Why you should read Quarantine.
 Or not).

 Need to escape from all the misery in reality?
-Of course, you can binge-watch endless feel-good movies or exciting series, but opening a good book about a disaster in the outside world is at least as effective - look, it's actually not that bad with us!
+Of course, you can binge-watch endless feel-good movies or exciting series, but opening a good book about a disaster in the outside world is just as effective - look, it's actually not that bad with us!
 You might also pick up a few valuable do's and dont's for emergencies; a warned person counts....

 Why this book is suddenly ominously reminiscent of the situation in Italy now: 'Everything I describe in my book does happen somewhere in this world.'